 - How can the online activities and the in-person activities connect?

 - Choose one of the activities you have considered and create a blended lesson.

 Let’s explore some examples for how this process might work.
 In the first example, we’ll explore an example for grades K–2 and in the second example, we’ll explore an example for grades 3–6.
 The teachers in these examples explore several activities that could be blended.
 You have a similar chart in your Blended Teaching Notebook.

-Below is an example of how a 2nd grade teacher may plan a language arts block that allows opportunities of cross curricular with social studies standards through an approach called station rotation centers.
+Below is an example of how a 2nd grade teacher may plan a language arts block that allows opportunities to cross the curriculum with social studies standards through an approach called station rotation centers.

 Content Area: 2nd grade Language Arts and Science

 Learning Objective: Students will be able to identify key details that support the author’s points and understand that living things are part of a system.
-Class Structure: station rotation centers Stations:
+Class Structure: station rotation centers:

-- Independent time - students work be self on an activity tailored to their personal needs
+- Independent time—students work by themselves on an activity tailored to their personal needs.

 Student–Content InteractionsIndependent Time